SeannyPhoenix/binarytime/.github/instructions/npm.instructions.md

 - Group related tests in describe blocks

 ## Documentation Requirements
-- Keep `docs/typescript-init.md` updated with process and decisions
+- Keep `docs/typescript/` documentation updated with process and decisions
 - Use JSDoc for all public APIs
 - Include usage examples in documentation
 - Document any breaking changes from Go version
+- Update development log for major milestones

 ## Project Status
 - ✅ Phase 1: NPM package setup and tooling configuration